 A substantial portion of our clients are concentrated in the banking, financial services and insurance, or BFSI, industry and the travel industry.
 In fiscal 2008 and 2007, 57.4% and 61.8% of our revenue, respectively, and 32.7% and 38.7% of our revenue less repair payments, respectively, were derived from clients in the BFSI industry.
 During the same periods, clients in the travel industry contributed 22.5% and 22.8% of our revenue, respectively, and 35.6% and 36.6% of our revenue less repair payments, respectively.
 Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.
-A downturn in any of our targeted industries, particularly the BFSI or travel industries, a slowdown or reversal of the trend to outsource business processes in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services and adversely affect our results of operations.
-For example, following the mortgage market crisis, in August 2007, FMFC, a US mortgage services client, filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
-FMFC was a major client of Trinity Partners which we acquired in November 2005 from the First Magnus Group and became one of our major clients.
-In fiscal 2008 and 2007, FMFC accounted for 0.9% and 4.3% of our revenue, respectively, and 6.8% of our revenue less repair payments, respectively.
-For the three months ended June 30, 2007 and 2006, FMFC accounted for 3.7% and 6.5% of our revenue, respectively, and 6.0% and 7.5% our revenue less repair payments, respectively.
+A downturn in any of our targeted industries, particularly the BFSI or travel industries, a slowdown or reversal of the trend to outsource business processes in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services client, filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
+FMFC was a major clients.
+In fiscal 2008 and 2007, FMFC accounted for 0.9% and 4.3% of our revenue, respectively, and 6.5% of our revenue less repair payments, respectively.
+For the three months ended June 30, 2007 and 2006, FMFC accounted for 3.7% and 6.5% of our revenue, respectively, and 7.5% our revenue less repair payments, respectively.
+The downturn in the mortgage market could result in a further decrease in the demand for our services and adversely affect our results of our revenue, respectively.
+The downturn in the mortgage market could result in a further decrease in the demand for our services and adversely affect our results of our revenue, respectively.
 The downturn in the mortgage market could result in a further decrease in the demand for our services and adversely affect our results of our operations.